nathamanath/blog/articles/pi-dlna-server.md

 sudo apt-get install minidlna
 ```

-and configure it to serve files from my hard disk.
+And configure it to serve files from my hard disk.

 ```bash
 sudo vi /etc/minidlna.conf